- Do you want your work to feel like a calling where you make a difference every day?

 Who We’re Looking For (You)

-You understand parents and their high school-aged students.
+- You understand parents and their high school-aged students.
 You speak their figurative language fluently.
 And you’ve run in the circles you’re seeking to serve, either as a parent, a high school counselor/director, or a professional who’s worked closely with those populations.
 You’re inspired—not intimidated—by the prospect of finding and working with families who want to engage with a college counseling service like ours.
-In fact, we’ll give special consideration to applicants who have already forged trusted relationships with Fanwood area high school communities.
+In fact, we’ll give special consideration to applicants who have already forged trusted relationships with high school communities in the area.

-Most of our counselors begin their careers here earning between $52–72K.
+Most of our counselors begin their careers here earning between $65,000 – $75,000 a year.
 There is always room for future growth in both salary and responsibility, and we take care to clearly explain the pathways to both for all of our counselors here.

 One of the more significant factors we consider in determining a starting salary is how inclined families will be to enroll with you.
 Families choose a private counselor based largely on trust: do they trust you with this important process?
-Sometimes that trust has already been earned—for example, a beloved local high school counselor who is relied upon by families seeking outside help.
-Some families find trust with credentials, like a former admissions officer from a desirable college, or with a depth of experience that belies expertise.
+And for online counselors—unless a family has been referred by someone who vouches for you—they’ll use your experience as either a high school counselor or an admissions officer at a highly selective college as a proxy for that trust.
 Our training ensures real counseling quality is always there behind whatever factors families choose to evaluate (their criteria aren’t always a proxy for counseling skills).
 But trust is the X factor, the skill we can’t train and the asset that takes time to build.
 So we reward those applicants who’ve earned it, and we support those who want the opportunity to do the same.
-As you consider where you’d like to find yourself in a salary range, we hope you can show us how you’ve earned (or plan to earn) that trust with the families you’ll be seeking to serve.

 We try to approach starting salary discussions as a fair and reasonable conversation between an organization and a professional who’ve decided they are right for each other.
 Done well, we’ll sit on the same side of the table and find a way to make it work for both of us without having to overly flex our negotiating muscles.
 And we can start this run together with the mutual trust and respect we both deserve.

-We’re hoping our new hire can start between March and June, but we’re flexible for the right person.
+We’re hoping our new hire can start between February and June of 2022, but we’re flexible for the right person.

 How to Apply

-2. Then submit your information at the right.
+Then submit your application on our site.
 When you paste your cover letter into the text box, your formatting will hold up when we see it (but if it doesn’t, we’ll blame the text box, not you).